Neglected tropical diseases: Social stigma

 Several NTDs, such as leprosy, cause severe deformities that result in social stigma.
-Stigma is considered to be the "hidden burden" of neglected tropical diseases and is not accounted for in measures such as disability-adjusted life years (DALYs).
+Stigma is considered to be the "hidden burden" of NTDs and is not accounted for in measures such as disability-adjusted life years (DALYs).
 Other NTDs that carry heavy social stigma include onchocerciasis, lymphatic filariasis, plague, Buruli ulcer, leishmaniasis, and Chagas disease.
 Lymphatic filariasis, for example, causes severe deformities that can result in denial of marriage and inability to work.
 Studies in Ghana and Sri Lanka have demonstrated that support groups for patients with lymphatic filariasis can increase participants' self-esteem, quality of life, and social relations through social support and providing practical advice on how to manage their illness.
 The social effects of neglected tropical diseases have been shown to affect men and women in different ways.
 Men are socially stigmatized in a way that detrimentally affects their economic prospects.
 Women are more likely to be affected in the areas of marriage and family.

 Mental health

 A 2012 review found that infection with a neglected tropical disease predisposes individuals to poor mental health.
 This is partially due to the social stigma that surrounds NTDs, but is also likely caused by the subsequent lack of access to health and social services.
 Overall, being a member of the infected community was found to cut individuals off from multiple aspects of society via civic rights, educational opportunities, and employment.
-A high prevalence of post-traumatic stress disorder (PTSD) and depression was found in those affected with snakebite survivors.
-There is a need for more research be directed to understanding the psychological aspects of neglected tropical diseases in order to fully untangle their co-effects and on how they can be dealt with better in health systems in countries where mental health professionals are scarce.
+A high prevalence of post-traumatic stress disorder (PTSD) and depression was found among people who had survived snakebites.
+More research needs to be directed to understanding psychological aspects of NTDs to understand their effects more fully and to direct strategies to manage them better in healthcare systems where mental health professionals are scarce.

 Gender

 NTDs disproportionately affect women and children.
-There is also the added risk of hookworm infection during pregnancy and the potential to transfer diseases such as Chagas during pregnancy.
-A study in Uganda found that women were more easily able to obtain treatment because they had fewer occupational responsibilities than men and were more trusting of treatment, but ignorance of the effects of medicines on pregnant women prevented adequate care.
+There is also added risk of hookworm infection during pregnancy and potential to transfer diseases such as Chagas during pregnancy.
+A study in Uganda found that women were able to obtain treatment more easily than men because they had fewer occupational responsibilities and were more trusting of treatments, but ignorance of the effects of medicines during pregnancy prevented adequate care.
 The paper concludes that gender should be considered when designing treatment programs in Uganda.
 Additionally, women often bear a heavier social stigma in relation to the pressure to marry.